Modern Chinese (BA)

 The BA in Modern Chinese provides the perfect opportunity to learn a language but to also embrace a fascinating culture and country while spending two years in China.

-You will achieve dual certification from both Cardiff University and Beijing Normal University (BNU): receiving a BA in Modern Chinese from Cardiff and a BA in Chinese Language and Culture Studies from BNU.
+- A unique degree that offers dual certification from both Cardiff University and Beijing Normal University (BNU): a BA in Modern Chinese from Cardiff and a BA in Chinese Language and Culture Studies from BNU.

 |Next intake||September 2017|

 |Typical places available||The school typically has 185 places available.|